simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-threats-to-watch-out-for-in-2024/index.en.md

 To prevent insider threats, it is important to take the following steps:

-- **Implement access controls to limit the amount of data that employees can access.** Limiting the amount of data that employees can access can help prevent them from accessing sensitive information that they do not need to do their job.
+- **Implement access controls to limit the amount of data that employees can access.** Limiting the amount of data that employees can access can help prevent them from accessing sensitive information that they don't need to do their job.

 - **Conduct background checks on all employees and contractors.** Conducting background checks can help identify any potential red flags, such as criminal history or financial issues, that may make an employee or contractor a security risk.